any-docs/css/content/reference/at-rules/@function/index.md

 #### CSS

 In our styles, we first define the CSS custom function.
 The function is called `--double`, and accepts a single parameter of any type, which we've called `--value`.
-Inside the function body, we include a `result` descriptor that uses the {{cssxref("calc()")}} function to double the passed argument:
+Inside the function body, we include a `result` descriptor that uses the `calc()` function to double the passed argument:

 ```css live-sample___basic-example
 @function --double(--value) {